2235g3/Binary-search/README.md

-# Basic Python Binary Search
+# Python Binary Search and Bubble Sort

 Binary search and bubble sort algorithms in Python.